 would recommend calling and checking availability before you order in such cases.

-live in disaster-prone areas.
-Even if you don't, you never know what might
+Some people live in disaster-prone areas.
+Even if you don't, you never

-happen.
-One Sunday afternoon, when I was alone in our apartment, a
+know what might happen.
+One Sunday afternoon, when I was alone in our

-firefighter knocked on the door and told me to get ready to evacuate.
-You
+apartment, a firefighter knocked on the door and told me to get ready to

-can imagine my face when I realised I was expected to carry three cats
+evacuate.
+You can imagine my reaction when I realised I was expected to

 fire, but I